decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## About Playing sounds

-Use an actions of type **play_sound** to play a sound file.
+Use an action of type **play_sound** to play a sound file.
 You can play any sound file as long as it's imported into the scene project.
 The sound is heard positionally, from the location of the item, meaning they sound louder if the player is closer.

 {{< hint info >}}
 **💡 Tip**: Instead of typing in the path to the sound file, you can drag it into the **Path** field from the file navigation menu on the bottom of the editor.